MarcFinns/Mutichannel_Gas_Sensor/README.md

 # Mutichannel_Gas_Sensor
 This Arduino library is used for driving "Xadow - Mutichannel Gas Sensor" and "Grove - Mutichanel Gas Sensor"

+# MarcFinns mods
+Serial log removed for AtmoScan copnatibility (Serial port is used by a sensor)

 ## Usage: